Multiple choice questions in c

 Explanation:

-In ++a, ++ is pre increment operator.
-In any mathematical expression pre increment operator first increment the variable up to break point then starts assigning the final value to all variable.
+In the expression ++a, the ++ operator denotes pre-increment.
+In any mathematical expression, the pre-increment operator initially increments the variable up to a breakpoint before assigning the final value to all variables.

-Step 1: Increment the variable I up to break point.
+Step 1: Increment the variable 'a' up to the breakpoint.

-Step 2: Start assigning final value 7 to all variable i in the expression.
+Step 2: Commence assigning the final value of 7 to all variables 'i' in the expression.

 So, i=7+7+7=21